By Neil Adams

-With the current political upheaval, it would be foolhardy to try and predict milk prices, but as Promar managing director Neil Adams explains, it is essential to consider current political uncertainty and how this could disrupt your business.
+With the current political upheaval, it would be foolhardy to try and predict milk prices, therefore it is essential to consider current political uncertainty and how this could disrupt your business.

 Brexit uncertainty has led to a fall in the value of sterling.
 This will make the price of exports more attractive and the UK more competitive in export markets which could be a positive force for milk prices.
 At the same time the deepening trade war between China and the US could lead to China looking to source dairy products from elsewhere, with Europe being such a sizeable producer the UK can currently beneﬁt from this dynamic.